-But since we don’t know exactly for how long physical distancing will keep loved ones out of arm’s reach, for now, Iceland’s forestry service has a lovely alternative: tree-hugging.
+But since we don’t know exactly for how long physical distancing will keep loved ones out of arm’s reach (or if we will have to endure social distancing at another crucial point in our human existence), Iceland’s forestry service has a lovely alternative: tree-hugging.

 As a forest ranger, Thor Thorfinnsson explains: “When you hug [a tree], you feel it first in your toes and then up your legs and into your chest and then up into your head… It’s such a wonderful feeling of relaxation and then you’re ready for a new day and new challenges.”